Rajasthan crisis: 75 MLAs attended CM Gehlot's meeting

 "It is likely that after the CLP meeting, a whip will be issued by the party and absentees will have to face the consequences but nothing has been finalized yet.
 The final decision will be taken after this meeting of Ajay Maken, Randeep Surjewala, Avinash Pande, and Gehlot," it added.

-The meeting coes amid the crisis in Rajasthan Congress intensified with Gehlot and his deputy Sachin Pilot at loggerheads.
+The meeting goes amid the crisis in Rajasthan Congress intensified with Gehlot and his deputy Sachin Pilot at loggerheads.

 Rajasthan crisis: At loggerheads with Ashok Gehlot, Sachin Pilot to skip key party meet tomorrow